emoskedy/Project_2024/Report.md

     RETURN max
 END FUNCTION

+FUNCTION RadixSort(array A, integer n)
+    // Find the maximum number to determine the number of digits max = FindMax(A, n)

+    // Do counting sort for every digit
+    FOR digit = 1 TO max_digits(max) DO
+        CountingSortByDigit(A, n, digit)
+    END FOR
+END FUNCTION

 FUNCTION CountingSortByDigit(array A, integer n, integer digit)
-    // Step 3: Create output array and count array array output[n]
+    // Step 1: Create output array and count array array output[n]
     array count[10] INITIALIZED TO 0

-    // Step 4: Count occurrences of each digit
+    // Step 2: Count occurrences of each digit
     FOR i = 0 TO n - 1 DO
         index = (A[i] / digit) MOD 10
         count[index] = count[index] + 1
     END FOR

-    // Step 5: Change count[i] so that it contains the actual position of this digit in output[] FOR i = 1 TO 9 DO count[i] = count[i] + count[i - 1]
+    // Step 3: Change count[i] so that it contains the actual position of this digit in output[] FOR i = 1 TO 9 DO count[i] = count[i] + count[i - 1]
     END FOR

-    // Step 6: Build the output array
+    // Step 4: Build the output array
     FOR i = n - 1 DOWN TO 0 DO
         index = (A[i] / digit) MOD 10
         output[count[index] - 1] = A[i]
         count[index] = count[index] - 1
     END FOR

-    // Step 7: Copy the output array to A[]
+    // Step 5: Copy the output array to A[]
     FOR i = 0 TO n - 1 DO
         A[i] = output[i]
     END FOR